sigmaSd/picro/README.md

 # picro

-**Tech demo:** Organize pictures, select each one and add it to a one of 9 groups using keypadnum, name the groups than click done, the soft will append the group names to corrosponding pictures names.
+**Tech demo:** Organize pictures, select each one and add it to a one of 9 groups using keypadnum, name the groups then click done, the soft will append the group names to corrosponding pictures names.

 ## To do